Please find the figures

 In a Korean study, seven asymptomatic blood donors were later identified as COVID-19 cases.
 None of 9 recipients of platelets or red blood cell transfusions tested positive for SARS-CoV-2 RNA (Kwon 2020).
 More data are needed before transmission through transfusion can be declared safe.

 SARS-CoV-2 can be transmitted to cats and dogs.
-When inoculated with SARS-CoV-2, three cats transmitted the virus to three other cats.
+Two domestic cats with respiratory illnesses lasting 8 and 10 days were owned by persons with suspected or confirmed COVID-19 (Newman 2020).
+In one study, when inoculated with SARS-CoV-2, three cats transmitted the virus to three other cats.
 None of the cats showed symptoms, but all shedded virus for 4 to 5 days and developed antibody titers by day 24 (Halfmann 2020).
-In another study, two out of fifteen dogs from households with confirmed human cases of COVID-19 in Hong Kong were found to be infected.
+In another report, two out of fifteen dogs from households with confirmed human cases of COVID-19 in Hong Kong were found to be infected.
 The genetic sequences of viruses from the two dogs were identical to the virus detected in the respective human cases (Sit 2020).
-It is too early to know if cats and dogs are potential intermediate hosts in chains of human–pet–human transmission.

 Transmission of a virus from one person to another depends on four variables: